Swasth-Apps/swasth.co/src/pages/blog/act-for-anxiety.md

 ### 4. Practice Self-Compassion

-Self-compassion is an integral technique for depowering anxiety issues and changing our stained relationship with it.
+Self-compassion is an integral technique for de-escalating anxiety issues and changing our stained relationship with it.

 ### 5. See a therapist